 January 16th 2016

-Dedicated to the memory of three great creative artists who influenced my life…
+Dedicated to the memory of the following creative artists, who personally influenced my life…